The AIP is transforming the investment outlook for water security and sustainable sanitation for a prosperous, peaceful, and equitable Africa

 Develop and implement a water investment scorecard to enhance mutual accountability, transparency, efficiency and track progress in mobilisation of water investments

-Develop capacity to formulate and implement regional, transboundary, and national water investment programmes to close the water investment gap
+Develop capacity to formulate and implement regional, transboundary, and national water investment programmes to narrow the water investment gap

 Enabling environment for water governance and capacity to access finance, enhance efficiency and sustainability of investments in water, sanitation and environmental protection improved